top of page

 All staff must have a D.B.S. and are asked to fill out a disclosure yearly.

-We have a physical register for children and a digital register for staff.
+We have a physical register for children and staff.
 This identifies who is in attendance at any given time.
 Our register includes a box for who dropped the child off and who picked the child up.

 We have risk assessments displayed in every room of the nursery.
 All senior staff ensure they are updated termly if needs be.
 All qualified staff need to ensure all risks are identified and are made aware of.
 When on site a risk assessment check form is filled out in the mornings and again in the afternoon.
 Staff are made aware of what to look out for when children are on site.